Drayang/UROP_CNN/README.md

 Image_processing.py : Process CompCar image into numpy array form and store as .npz file (MUST done first)

+Image_processing2.py : Process the CompCar image into the form accepted by the ResNet and VGG16 model

 Code_1.py : Very basic CNN model for vehicle recognition

 Code_2.py : Adding more api function into the model

+Code_3.py : Using ResNet50 model

+Code_4.py: Using VGG16 model